Rheumatoid Arthritis

 One of the benefits of seeing our orthopedic specialists over a rheumatologist is we can provide all forms of treatments, including surgery.
 For patients who have already suffered joint damage or are experiencing more severe complications, we can expertly perform endoscopic surgery to make corrections.
 Surgeries that might be needed include tendon repair, joint fusion, synovectomy, or a total joint replacement.

-The Complications Of Rheumatoid Arthritis
+The Complications of Rheumatoid Arthritis

 Osteoporosis